 Christians from the early Church fathers to the reformers and modern apologists have offered various explanations for the different genealogies in the Gospel of Matthew and Luke.
 Jews and Muslims have taken advantage of most Christians’ inability to coherently explain the reason for the presence of two genealogies; they cite this inability as evidence that the New Testament is contradictory and thus false.
-In this blog, I am going to prove simply and succinctly that the genealogy in the Gospel of Matthew is that of Yosef, the foster father of Yeshu'a the Messiah, and that the genealogy in the Gospel of Luke is that of Miryam, the biological mother of Yeshu'a the Messiah.
+In this blog, I am going to prove simply and succinctly that the genealogy in the Gospel of Matthew is that of Joseph (henceforth, “Yosef”), the foster father of the Lord Jesus Christ, and that the genealogy in the Gospel of Luke is that of Mary (henceforth, “Miryam”), the biological mother of the Lord Jesus Christ (henceforth, “the Lord Yeshu'a the Anointed One).

 And Ya'akov begat Yosef, the husband of Miryam, of whom was born Yeshu'a, who is called “the Anointed One.”